DeAndre Hopkins is finally out of the QB wilderness. Now what?

 Eventually, those emotions seep to the surface.
 Watch a talented wide receiver playing with a fading quarterback -- Beckham comes to mind -- and you'll see his shoulders slump when a ball sails over his head, his helmet nod a little as he heads back to the huddle.
 When Hopkins was cycling through quarterbacks (during his first six seasons in the NFL, the Texans changed starters 20 times), he couldn't always hide his frustration, but he never uttered a public complaint.
 If anything, he was excessively kind.
 Hopkins had the worst year of his career in 2016, with Osweiler.
 According to Pro Football Focus data, just 35 percent of the passes to Hopkins were catchable.
 And yet, when the team cut Osweiler, who walked away with $37 million, Hopkins was effusive.
 "I know he's going to prove everybody wrong," he told reporters.
 (Narrator's voice: He did not, in fact, prove everybody wrong.)

 While Hopkins isn't as reserved as Johnson, he has a similarly gentle demeanor, and he's equally reluctant to criticize past teammates.
 But he also allows himself a small smile when he listens to statistics that illustrate the lackluster passing he has overcome.
 "Honestly, I don't think anybody can do it," he says.
 "For receivers ... it's a lot about timing, having chemistry with your quarterback to be successful and having a guy that you work with over the course of years.
 I haven't seen any wide receiver, when they have a backup come in, go out and get 100 yards or multiple touchdowns."
-(In 2015, Hopkins became the first player in modern NFL history to post 100-yard receiving games from four different quarterbacks in the same season -- as well as the first player to catch touchdowns from eight different quarterbacks in his first four seasons.)
+(Hopkins became the first player in modern NFL history to post 100-yard receiving games from four different quarterbacks in the same season, 2015, and the first player to catch touchdowns from eight different quarterbacks in his first four seasons.)

 Through those years, he says, he looked to Johnson for guidance.
 "The main thing Andre told me was to make sure I communicate with the quarterback.
 Being receivers, we're known as divas -- when we're not getting the ball, if it's not perfect, we pout and whine.
-But he said: 'Go to him, and see what you can do.'
+But he said: 'Go to him and see what you can do.'
 And so that's what I've done."

 Some of the most beautiful catches are born of the most hideous passes.
 Their splendor stems from their impossibility -- the exertion that's required to reel in an errant throw, the dramatic suspense that builds when a ball spirals awkwardly through the air.
 Go watch any Hopkins highlight.
 Nov.
-3, 2013: The rookie receiver turns, leaps, and Mosses an overmatched Colts cornerback, reaching around him to rescue an underthrown ball from Yates.
+3, 2013: The rookie receiver turns, leaps and Mosses an overmatched Colts cornerback, reaching around him to rescue an underthrown ball from Yates.
 Nov.
 27, 2016: Osweiler overthrows him on a curl, and Hopkins reaches backward, alley-oops the ball to himself and then gathers as he turns past the Chargers defender.
 He isn't especially fast, or tall, but he has claws for hands, with a gift for putting them in the perfect spot at the perfect moment and then willing the rest of his body to follow their lead.

 Retired wide receiver Keyshawn Johnson says Hopkins' galaxy-sized catch radius has made it easier for him to adjust to the turnover under center.
-"You have to get used to balls being thrown at you from different angles, you've got to figure it out every year," he explains.
+"You have to get used to balls being thrown at you from different angles -- you've got to figure it out every year," he explains.
 "The balls come out differently -- the rotation is different.
 The speed and velocity is different."

-Keyshawn Johnson, no stranger to catching underwhelming passes over the course of his 11-year career, says playing with a motley crew of quarterbacks can dent a receiver's reputation -- and his pocketbook.
+Keyshawn, no stranger to catching underwhelming passes over the course of his 11-year career, says playing with a motley crew of quarterbacks can dent a receiver's reputation -- and his pocketbook.
 "The public perception is that Andre Johnson was a good receiver," he says.
 "Andre Johnson was a hell of a receiver.
 He was one of the best of all time when he played.
 He just didn't have the opportunity to do anything."
-Keyshawn Johnson was thrilled, he says, when his hyper-talented nephew, wide receiver Michael Thomas, landed in New Orleans, an arranged marriage that paired him with future Hall of Famer Drew Brees.
+Keyshawn was thrilled, he says, when his hypertalented nephew, wide receiver Michael Thomas, landed in New Orleans, an arranged marriage that paired him with future Hall of Famer Drew Brees.
 "Sometimes where you're drafted goes a long way in your career."

-In the spring of 2016, it was reported that, during the season, the Patriots had called the Texans to inquire about trading linebacker Jamie Collins for Hopkins.
+In the spring of 2016, it was reported that, during the previous season, the Patriots had called the Texans to inquire about trading linebacker Jamie Collins for Hopkins.
 The rumor offered a tantalizing vision of Hopkins catching crisp darts from Tom Brady, but it didn't really make sense for the Texans (Collins ended up in Cleveland).
 Instead of trading its young star, Houston signed him to a five-year extension that offseason.
 The contract was a reward, but it raised an ominous question: Had Hopkins resigned himself to a life of wandering the quarterback wilderness, running down wayward passes like a nomad chasing a mirage?

 The answer, he would soon learn, was no.

-WHEN THE TEXANS traded up for Watson in first round of the 2017 draft, Hopkins, a fellow Clemson alum, was pleased.
+WHEN THE TEXANS traded up for Watson in the first round of the 2017 draft, Hopkins, a fellow Clemson alum, was pleased.
 He had watched Watson's college career closely, and he liked what he saw -- but he also recognized room for development.
 "As a football scout, what was going through my head was: I hope he doesn't feel like he has to run as much," he says.
 The Texans initially started Savage, but after a disastrous first half against the Jaguars, they benched the veteran and dropped the rookie into the game.
 Watson threw his first NFL touchdown pass to Hopkins in the third quarter.

-At first, Watson did lean heavily on his legs -- not just to scramble, but also to extend plays.
+At first, Watson did lean heavily on his legs -- not just to scramble but also to extend plays.
 As always, Hopkins adjusted.
 "He's not going to get tackled, so a play isn't what you practice," Hopkins explains.
 "He can make any play last as long as he needs for somebody to get open."
 Hopkins boosted his conditioning so that he could endure longer-lasting plays and taught himself to search for open space on the field, even after his internal clock had expired.
 "It's almost like you're running two routes in one," he explains.
 "You'll see him scrambling, and you'll break a certain way -- that's your route."
-Following Johnson's advice, he worked to improve his relationship with Watson by spending time with the rookie after practice, going out to long dinners and playing card games such as Blackjack and Tonk.
+Following Johnson's advice, he worked to improve his relationship with Watson by spending time with the rookie after practice, going out to long dinners and playing card games such as blackjack and Tonk.
 "Once we had that chemistry outside of football, we knew we could do it on the field," he explains.

 Hopkins' efforts paid off.
 During Watson's first seven games, the wide receiver caught seven touchdown passes, more than he had ever recorded in a season with one quarterback.
 The Texans' offense looked unstoppable, and Hopkins was on pace to shatter team records -- until Watson tore his ACL during a drill in practice, ending his season in November.
 The Texans lost eight of their final nine games.
 At one point, they even brought back Yates.
 (His return, while unsuccessful, did spur one of Hopkins' most thrilling catches: Near the end of a game in Pittsburgh, Yates overthrew a pass into the end zone, and Hopkins leapt several feet into the air, tipped it to himself with his right hand, then caught the ball with his left hand as he fell, miraculously contorting his lower half to stay in bounds.
 The Texans lost 34-6.)

 When Watson returned at the beginning of this season, he turned in a few uneven performances, taking far too many bruising hits behind a crumbling offensive line.
 Then, as the Texans embarked on their nine-game winning streak, something clicked.
-The playcalling improved, the blocking gelled and Watson took another step forward as a passer.
+The playcalling improved, the blocking jelled and Watson took another step forward as a passer.
 As of Monday, the passing attack ranked 11th in DVOA; since Hopkins entered the league, the team has never finished a season ranked that high.

 Every now and then, the second-year quarterback regresses -- during Sunday's loss to the Colts, Watson took far too long to throw and struggled with inaccuracy downfield -- but for the most part, his performances have trended upward.
 And even when Hopkins has a quiet day, his chemistry with the quarterback still shines, as it did when he caught a touchdown pass from Watson in the fourth quarter.
 As he streaked across the end zone on a crossing route, Hopkins saw Watson scrambling in the opposite direction, so he paused, waiting for the quarterback to find him.
 For all of his copious skills as a receiver, patience might be his greatest gift; he has built up a lot of it over the years.